 Before installing any roofing material, make sure that others before you have correctly completed their job with the Fascia Trim Board and Roof Decking intersection.
 This intersection should look as sketched above.
 See Eave Framing/Trim Problems web page.

 A piece of Vertical Blocking/Backing Material is installed at all Roof to Wall Intersections.
-This Vertical Blocking/Backing Material will vary in thickness depending on the thickness of the Cladding.
-It can be equal to the thickness of the Cladding/Siding or slightly less but never thicker than the Cladding/Siding.
+This Vertical Blocking/Backing Material will vary in thickness depending on the thickness of the Exterior Wall Covering.
+It can be equal to the thickness of the Exterior Wall Covering or slightly less but never thicker than the Exterior Wall Covering.

 How far up the wall the Vertical Blocking/Backing Material extends will vary depending how high up off the roof deck the roofing material's surface is.
 The minimum height of the Vertical Blocking/Backing Material is 5 1/2", the dimension of a Nominal 6" board.
 A Nominal 2" x 4" board is only 3 1/2".
 This is too short for even the minimum roof flashing height of 4" up the wall that is required by some roofing materials.

 The end of this Vertical Blocking/Backing Material must extend down the wall and be flush with the outside face of the Eave Fascia Trim Board as shown above.

 The standard eave roofing materials are then installed turning the Ice & Water Membrane up the wall a minimum of 4".
 See Eave Roofing Material Installation web page.
 Sandwiching the Eave Metal Drip Edge between Ice and Water Membrane is always a good idea.